There are many countries a US citizen can visit without a visa. However, below is a list of countries wherein a tourist visa is required:

 - If you are going to visit family or friends but will stay in a hotel

 - Take a class for fun.
-If you plan to take classes on photograph yor foreign language then you will only need a tourist visa.
+If you plan to take classes on photography or to learn a foreign language, then you will only need a tourist visa.

-There are certain activities that do will not qualify you to be issued a tourist visa, here are some of the following activities that require another type of visa:
+There are certain activities that do not qualify you to be issued a tourist visa.
+Here are some of the following activities that require another type of visa: